ibr-cm/ions/doc/source/general.md

-# Artery Scripts

-This is a collection of Python & shell scripts that have proven useful in running simulation studies with Artery.

 ## General Instructions

 This page provides a detailed description how to get started with the plotting tool for analyzing simulations in Artery using the CP Service.